MuhammadBinary/Muhd_DeepML/README.md

 ## 🚀 Active Projects

 **⚙️ PROJECT FORGE**
-An AI system designed for self-evolution and autonomous self-improvement.
+I probably have a basic soln to an AI system that can probBLY self-evolution and autonomous self-improvement.
 Architecture is being designed.
 Build begins soon.
+This is an idea that i think haven't been done.

-*Collaborating with a Global Huawei AI Competition winner (2023/2024).*
+*Am about to Collaborating with a Global Huawei AI Competition winner (2023/2024) on this idea.*

 **🤫 CLASSIFIED — Powered by Claude Code**
 Engineering something with Anthropic's Claude Code that nobody has attempted before.
 Android.
 Autonomous.
-Dangerous.
 You'll see it when it's done.

 **📚 EduScribe**